Photographs taken 2004 to 2008

 Among those dark Satanic mills?"

 And were those "dark satanic mills" the old tin mines of Cornwall?
 After all, Mr. Aramathea was a merchant in the first century tin trade, and trading with Britain (and that would be Cornish tin).
 He was known to ply his trade in British waters, but this would not be a good spot to come ashore though...

 Punche's Cross from the Fowey side

 Punche's Cross and Readymoney Cove from below St.Saviour's Chapel in

 Fowey Harbour entrance and boats in silhouette

-Jonathan (that is Jonathan Livingston of the Seagull family) does seem to get around a bit.
-He's been here too...
+And should you perchance occasion upon the fellow, Jonathan (that is Jonathan Livingston of the Seagull family) does seem to get around a bit...